gritt/sf4/README.md

             127.0.0.1	localhost   symfony.localhost

-7. DONE! accessing http://symfony.localhost in your browser should show Symfony's default page

 ## Application setup

-1. Back in the "docker-symfony" dir, enter the application container and create the database tables running the migrations:
+1. Back in the "docker-symfony" dir, enter the application container:

         $: docker exec -it docker-symfony_php_1 ash

+2. In the application container, run composer update to download dependencies:

+        $: php -d memory_limit=-1 /usr/bin/composer update

+3. Also, create the database tables by running the migrations:

         $: bin/console doctrine:migrations:execute

-2. Also in the application container, create some tags:
+4. Also in the application container, create some tags:

         $: bin/console add-tag Android